-Let us assume here that we want to find the Beta of private company, lets call this as PRIVATE.
+Let us assume here that we want to find the Beta of a private company, let’s call this as PRIVATE.
 As a first step, we find all the listed peers and identify their Betas (levered)

 Step 2 – Unlever the Betas